(c) All colours in white Light move at the same speed

 (d) Due to refraction, Diffraction, and transmission

-Option d – Due to refraction, Diffraction, and transmission
+Option d – Due to refraction, diffraction, and transmission

 Which of the following are true regarding sound and its transmission?